Athlete Ownership - How?

 Getting athletes to think is not just in the planning stages … it is also at training.

 I consider that there are four stages in learning to run.
 First is simply being able to run, and most have mastered that.
 Then there is the ability to run well, which not everyone can do.
-Then there is the ability to run fast, and in most cases, that must be learnt and certainly in all cases, be practised.
+Then there is the ability to run fast, and in most cases, that must be learnt and certainly in all cases, be practiced.
 Finally is the ability to race.
 The last two are where the coach becomes important.

 Racing well demands concentration, focus, pace judgement, decision-making, planning, confidence, attention and mental application.
 All involve using the brain.
 This is probably the most difficult aspect of coaching – getting athletes to think, to run or jump with their brain.